qgan7125/PA-and-Section-Writeups/PA6-Garden/README.md

   * Some of the commands above specify some error handling.

   * The garden should never be more than 80 characters across.
-If it is print out the message "Too many plot columns."
+If it is print out the message "Too many plot columns." and then exit.
 Think: How many characters across is each plot?

   * Other than the above specified errors, the input can be assumed well formed.